r3w0p/bobocep/.github/pull_request_template.md

 Ensure that the following have been completed before requesting a review.

 *I have...*
-- [ ] Followed the style guidelines of this project.
+- [ ] Followed the style guidelines of the project.
-- [ ] Performed a self-review of my code.
+- [ ] Performed a self-review of your code.
-- [ ] Commented my code, where appropriate.
 - [ ] Provided a copyright notice at the top of any new source files.
 - [ ] Ensured that third-party code has been used in accordance with the terms of their respective licenses.
-- [ ] Implemented design-by-contract programming in any new class methods.
 - [ ] Made changes that generate no new errors or warnings.
-- [ ] Added tests that provide confidence that my fix is effective or that my feature works as intended.
-- [ ] Ensured that new and existing unit tests pass locally with my changes.
+- [ ] Ensured that new and existing tests pass and provide adequate coverage.
+- [ ] Updated documentation as necessary.
-- [ ] Made changes to the documentation, if necessary.
+- [ ] Correctly updated the software version, as per the Semantic Versioning convention.